 The National Print Museum is delighted to announce a project with three leading figures in letterpress in Ireland.

-Dave Darcy of One Strong Arm, Mary Plunkett of The Belgrave Private Press, and Jamie Murphy of The Salvage Press have been invited to individually respond to the upcoming exhibition theme exploring its contemporary relevance.
+Dave Darcy of One Strong Arm, Mary Plunkett of The Belgrave Private Press, and Jamie Murphy of The Salvage Press were invited to individually respond to the upcoming exhibition theme exploring its contemporary relevance.

-Each artist will produce their own letterpress print that will be on display during the exhibition “Print, Protest and The Polls: The Irish women’s suffrage campaign and the power of print media”.
-The prints will also be on sale in store and online from 16 May.
-Each print is of a limited edition of just 100 – commemorating 100 years of women’s right to vote and will be sale for €100 each or a special price of €280 for the set.
+Each artist has created their own letterpress print that is on display during the exhibition “Print, Protest and The Polls: The Irish women’s suffrage campaign and the power of print media”.
+The prints are on sale in store and online.
+Each print is of a limited edition of just 100 – commemorating 100 years of women’s right to vote and cost €100 each or a special price of €280 for the set.